Unit Delay

 Description

-The Unit Delay block delays input by the specified calculation step.
-When placed in an iterator subsystem, it delays the input by one iteration.
-This block is equivalent to the discrete time operator .
+Block Unit Delay delays input for the specified calculation step.
+When placed in an iterator subsystem, it delays input for one iteration.
+This block is equivalent to the discrete-time operator .
 The block takes one input signal and generates one output signal.
 Each signal can be scalar or vector.
 If the input signal is a vector, the block delays all elements of the vector for the same computation step.

-The block output for the first time step is specified by the Initial conditions parameter.
-Correct choice of this parameter can minimise undesirable behaviour of the output signal.
-The calculation step is set by the Sample time parameter.
+The output of the block for the first time step is given by the parameters Initial condition.
+Correct selection of this parameter can minimise undesirable behaviour of the output signal.
+The calculation step is set by the Sample time parameters.
 The value -1

 means that the block inherits the value of the calculation step.